When to retire, even if you like your job

 Ironically, because these folks can walk out the door and be just fine, they enjoy their jobs even more!

 Yet, no one lives forever.
 I've noticed a startling difference in vitality between a person's early 60s and late 60s.
-At 60, many people are comparably healthy to when they were at 55, and they implicitly expect the next 5 years to be similar, with minimal decline.
-That usually isn't the case.
-Usually, we tend to slow down exponentially starting in our 60s, and it really only goes downhill from there.
+At 60, many people seem comparably healthy to when they were at 55, and they implicitly expect the next 5 years to be similar, with minimal decline.
+That isn't necessarily the case.

-Rich experiences like these take time, dedication, and energy.
-When we have all three, it's important not to take them for granted.
-That's why, when my clients are on the fence about retirement but are financially ready, I tell them something like this,
+When my clients are on the fence about retirement but are financially ready, I tell them something like this,